MaroB05/UNIXutils/README.md

 ### mzip & munzip
 A simple implementation of `zip` and `unzip` compression utilities, using the [Run-length Encoding](https://en.wikipedia.org/wiki/Run-length_encoding) Algorithm.

+### mcp
+Implementing Unix's cp allowing you to copy files.

+### pwd
+Implementation of pwd for printing the current directory.

 ### helperFunctions

 A library of helper functions which we develop as we go on, which is used by the above utilities, providing functionality for file I/O, string manipulation, and more.